 }

 Now that we have our connector set up, we can make our first request class.
-Each request will act as a different endpoint for the API.
-In this case, we will make use of the 'All' endpoint on the Rest Countries API.
+Each request class will represent a different endpoint for the API.
+In this first case, we will make use of the 'All' endpoint on the RESTful API.
 The full URL is as follows:

 https://restcountries.com/v3.1/all

-To get started building a request class, we can once again use the provided artisan commands:
+To get started building a new request class, we can once again use the provided artisan commands:

 php artisan saloon:request Countries ListAllCountriesRequest

 This will generate a new file in app/Http/Integrations/Countries/Requests called ListAllCountriesRequest.
+This class will interface with an individual endpoint in the example API to return all the countries from the REST API.
 By default, the file looks like this:

 namespace App\Http\Integrations\Countries\Requests;